ExtremeCloud IQ - Site Engine 23.02.11 Release Notes

 Important Upgrade Considerations

-• If your network is using ExtremeAnalytics or ExtremeControl engines, Fabric Manager, or another add-on feature, you must first perform the ExtremeCloud IQ - Site Engine upgrade to version 23.02.11 and then upgrade the feature.
+• If your network is using ExtremeAnalytics or ExtremeControl engines, or another add-on feature, you must first perform the ExtremeCloud IQ Site Engine upgrade to version 25.02.11 and then upgrade the feature.

 • To upgrade Traffic Sensor from version 21.x, a fresh installation is recommended.
 If the fresh installation cannot be used, then please check Knowledge Base for a special procedure.